Answers to the most frequently asked questions when starting university

 The Orientation Week (OWO) is usually organised for freshers by students of higher semesters from the Departmental Students' Representative Committee.
 The OWO consists of a set of events that usually take place in the week before the actual courses start; this will be this winter semester from 26 to 30 October 2020.

 As a fresher at TU Darmstadt, you will receive all relevant first-hand information during your OWO.
 You can start networking with other freshers that you will meet during OWO.
 This will make life easier for you at the start of your studies.
 In general, attending the orientation week is extremely helpful for first-year students and is highly recommended!
-Keep in mind that the orientation events can unfortunately only be held digitally in the coming winter semester due to the corona pandemic.
+At this time, we expect that the orientation sessions in the upcoming winter semester will be hybrid, a combination of face-to-face and online.
+Further information will follow.

 The semester ticket (opens in new tab) is valid from 1 September, provided you have already paid the semester fee.
 All information about the Semester Ticket can be found on the website of the General Student Committee, the AStA.
 If you have further questions, please contact the AStA directly.